-Math in Action is seeking presenters for our 2021 conference, which is on Saturday February 20th 2021, online using Zoom.
+Math in Action is seeking presenters for our 2022 conference, which is on Saturday, February 26th, 2022.
 We welcome proposals from anyone engaged in improving mathematics teaching and learning.
 For this year's conference, we especially encourage proposals on inclusive teaching strategies.
 Past presenters have ranged from early-career, first-time presenters to nationally recognized experts.
 What do you have to share with our community?

 Please read this entire page and then click the button below to submit your proposal.
 We ask that you submit your proposal by Monday, October 10, 2022.

 Sir Isaac Newton